-Nick has over a decade of experience working with Wall Street and financial executives and was the team leader providing corporate sponsored planning at the New York location of a major international Investment bank.
+Nick has near three decades of experience working with Wall Street and financial executives and was the team leader providing corporate sponsored planning at the New York location of a major international Investment bank.

 Simply stated, his mission is to provide “best of class financial resources” for his clients in helping them achieve their goals and visions for themselves and their families.